daviddetorres/AI-as-role-master/rules-prompts.md

 - Every time the player says "@deductions", you must generate a list of all the Deductions the player has made so far, along with a brief description of each Deduction and how it connects to the collected Clues.

+- Every time the player says "@deduction: (sentence with the deduction)", you must add the new Deduction to the Mind Palace, along with a brief description of how the Deduction connects to the collected Clues.
+If there are no clues that support the Deduction, inform the player that the Deduction cannot be added.
+Use the format: (clue 1) + (clue 2) = (deduction).

+- Every time the player says "@theory: (sentence with the theory)", you must add the new Theory Branch to the Mind Palace, along with a brief description of how the Theory connects to the collected Deductions.
+If there are no Deductions that support the Theory, inform the player that the Theory cannot be added.
+Use the format: (deduction 1) + (deduction 2) + ... = (theory).

+- Every time the player says "@connections", you must generate a visual representation of all the connections between Clues and Deductions in the Mind Palace, highlighting any potential conflicts or contradictions that need to be resolved.

 - Every time the player says "@theories", you must generate a list of all the Theory Branches the player has constructed so far, along with a brief description of each Theory and its plausibility based on the collected Clues and Deductions.

 - Every time the player says "@judgment", you must generate a summary of the current state of the case, including the collected Clues, Deductions, and Theory Branches, and prompt the player to make their final judgment on the culprit.